jonluca/blog/_posts/2019-07-28-tech-offers.md

 * $160,000 equity/4 years, 1 year cliff then monthly
 * $60,000 signing

 These are all pre-negotiation figures.
+All offers were raised significantly post negotiation.
 Hopefully you can use them as a reference point for other companies, especially FLAAMG and unicorn status companies.

 ## Final thoughts